Mathiew82/masonry-layout-vanilla/README.md

 &nbsp;
 ### Enable it in your project:

-You only need to download the package:
+You only need to download the files:

 [masonry-layout-vanilla.js](https://github.com/Mathiew82/masonry-layout-vanilla/blob/master/js/masonry-layout-vanilla.js) *unminify js*
 &nbsp;